-110. As intermediaries interact with both insurers and customers, they may be exposed to conflicts of interests.
+- 113. As intermediaries interact with both insurers and customers, they may be exposed to conflicts of interests.
 Conflicts of interests generally involve situations where the interests of the intermediary conflict with the interests of a customer, and can be influenced by the relationship between the intermediary and the insurer whose products they sell.
-Conflicts of interest can arise from financial incentives (e.g. through certain compensation structures) and non-financial incentives.
-Potential sources of conflicts of interest are discussed further in the above-mentioned Issues Paper.
+Conflicts of interest can arise from financial incentives (eg through certain compensation structures) and non-financial incentives.
+Potential sources of conflicts of interest are discussed further in the above-mentioned Issues Paper. - 114.
+In particular, where an intermediary has a role in core insurance functions, such as the design and pricing of products, underwriting the risk or assessing claims, the supervisor should be concerned that the relationship between the insurer and intermediary does not result in the unfair treatment of customers (eg where the product is unreasonably highly priced and/or not in customers' interests). - 115.
+In assessing conflicts of interest, the supervisor may wish to refer to the whole distribution chain, including the respective insurer, to build up a complete picture.
+This may help to identify where pressures that could give rise to potential conflicts of interest may lie.